Diary of George William Edward Clark, January 1941 - September 1942 - Part 2

 morning.
 A fine day, a light breeze.
 Everything

 drying up, thank goodness.
-Rumours flying around.
+Rumors flying around.

 Back to Helewan?
 ENGLAND?
 We are to have